visit-dav/visit/src/doc/using_visit/MultipleDatabaseAndWindows/Database_comparison.rst

 In the above expression, the first argument to `conn_cmfe()` serves as the *donor* field and the second argument is the *target* mesh.
-This expression is a simple difference operation of database A minus database B. Note the special `[0]id` *time specification syntax* before the colon but after the filesystem path in the first argument `conn_cmfe()`.
+This expression is a simple difference operation of database A minus database B. Note the special `[0]id` *time specification syntax* before the colon but after the file system path in the first argument `conn_cmfe()`.
 The `i` means to interpret the number in brackets, `[0]` as a time-state *index*.
 The `d` means to further interpret that number as an index *difference* from the *current* time slider index.
 This